hbowie/notenik2/readme.md

 Introduction
 ------------

 Notenik 2 is a rewrite of Notenik designed to use JavaFX instead of Swing.
-The rewrite is currently in work, so the new app is not yet usable.

 Notenik 2 is a desktop software program to help a single user maintain multiple collections of notes.